IHatePineapples/polygon_deap/README.md

 Given a target image (badly) drawn by Leonardo by hand, creates its faithful digital representation using no more than 100 semi-transparent polygons.

 Using evolutionary algorithms (Python modules: [DEAP](https://deap.readthedocs.org/) (Links to an external site.)) to achieve good results.
 There are many possible approaches to this problem, and it is unclear which will work best.
 Therefore, experimentation is needed.

+## Installation

+You need additionnal package in order for the algorithm to run, these include Pillow and DEAP

+    #!/bin/sh
+    # Guide for Linux, adapt for other OSes
+    python -m venv venv
+    source venv/bin/activate
+    pip install -r requirements.txt
+    python polygon_deap.py

+## Configuration

+You can alter specific parameters and values from the config.ini (e.g. number of iterations, extra-verbose)